jmarkmorris/run-aider/README-aider.md

 - **Providing a dedicated menu step to select the Aider edit format** (`default` – Aider decides automatically, `whole`, `diff`, `diff-fenced`, `udiff`, `udiff-simple` for Code mode; `default`, `editor-whole`, `editor-diff`, `editor-diff-fenced` for Architect mode).
 This allows you to explicitly choose the format **or** defer to Aider’s internal heuristics.
 - Automatically adding `README-prompts.md` and `README-ask.md` as read-only files to the Aider chat context (via `.aider.conf.yml`).

-Use `./run-aider.sh` in your terminal to start the configuration process.
-To see detailed usage instructions, including API key setup and menu flow, run `./run-aider.sh -h` or `./run-aider.sh --help`.
+Use `python run-aider.py` in your terminal to start the configuration process.
+To see detailed usage instructions, including API key setup and menu flow, run `python run-aider.py -h` or `python run-aider.py --help`.

 ---